garfix/nligems/doc/internals.md

 - interaction with databases
 - updating internal state

+It must be noted that although "Understand the User" and "Process the Intent" are separated in this text, they are not always separate phrases in a system.
+Some older systems executed the user's intent __while__ analyzing the sentence.
+(DEACON)

 #### Process the Intent: Determine feasibility

 Even if an intent is understood, it is another question whether it is possible to fulfill this intent.
 The NLI must check if it is able to process the question given its capabilities.